ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 #### 6.7.6.
 A method to display the statistics

 This method should take no parameters and return nothing.
-It is responsible for computing the maximum and minimum number of times a worker was scheduled as well as how many workers were left unscheduled and displaying them in a **MessageBox** (see [Section 3.2.
+It is responsible for computing the maximum and minimum number of times a worker was scheduled, as well as how many workers were left unscheduled, and displaying them in a **MessageBox** (see [Section 3.2.
 Behavior of the GUI](#3.2.
 Behavior of the GUI)).

 #### 6.7.7.
 An event handler for the "Compute Schedule" menu item